Dennis Gabor: Life and career

 Gabor also researched how human beings communicate and hear; the result of his investigations was the theory of granular synthesis, although Greek composer Iannis Xenakis claimed that he was actually the first inventor of this synthesis technique.
 Gabor's work in this and related areas was foundational in the development of time–frequency analysis.

 In 1948 Gabor moved from Rugby to Imperial College London, and in 1958 became professor of Applied Physics until his retirement in 1967.
 His inaugural lecture on 3 March 1959, 'Electronic Inventions and their Impact on Civilisation' provided inspiration for Norbert Wiener's treatment of self-reproducing machines in the penultimate chapter in the 1961 edition of his book Cybernetics.

+As part of his many developments related to CRTs, in 1958 Gabor patented a new flat screen television concept.
+This used an electron gun aimed perpendicular to the screen, rather than straight at it.
+The beam was then directed forward to the screen using a series of fine metal wires on either side of the beam path.
+The concept was significantly similar to the Aiken tube, introduced in the US the same year.
+This led to a many-years patent battle which resulted in Aiken keeping the US rights and Gabor the UK.
+Gabor's version was later picked up by Clive Sinclair in the 1970s, and became a decades-long quest to introduce the concept commercially.
+Its difficult manufacturing, due to the many wires within the vacuum tube, meant this was never successful.
+While looking for a company willing to try to manufacture it, Sinclair began negotiations with Timex, who instead took over production of the ZX81.

 In 1963 Gabor published Inventing the Future which discussed the three major threats Gabor saw to modern society: war, overpopulation and the Age of Leisure.
 The book contained the now well-known expression that "the future cannot be predicted, but futures can be invented."
 Reviewer Nigel Calder described his concept as, "His basic approach is that we cannot predict the future, but we can invent it..."
 Others such as Alan Kay, Peter Drucker, and Forrest Shaklee have used various forms of similar quotes.
 His next book, Innovations: scientific, technological, and social which was published in 1970, expanded on some of the topics he had already earlier touched upon, and also pointed to his interest in technological innovation as mechanism of both liberation and destruction.